dnfield/flutter_svg/README.md

 svgRoot.draw(canvas, size);
 ```

+The `SvgImage` widget is basically a wrapper around that.

 While I'm making every effort to avoid needlessly changing the API, it's not
 guarnateed to be stable yet (hence the pre-1.0.0 version).